Coram nobis: The Habeas Corpus Act of 1867

-The American Civil War is historically significant upon the rights of former federal prisoners in two ways.
+The American Civil War is historically significant with respect to the rights of former federal prisoners in two ways.
 First, Congress enacted the Habeas Corpus Act of 1867 to prevent abuses following the civil war.
-This Act expanded the writ of habeas corpus to any person, including former prisoners.
+This act expanded the writ of habeas corpus to any person, including former prisoners.
 Second, states began imposing more collateral consequences upon those convicted of crimes; thus, providing more reasons why a person would want to have a wrongful conviction overturned.
 The loss of voting privileges was one of the most significant collateral consequences of a felony conviction.
-In 1800, no state prohibited convicted felons from voting; but by end of the U.S. Civil War, nearly 80% of state legislatures had passed laws barring felons the right to vote.
+In 1800, no state prohibited convicted felons from voting; but by the end of the U.S. Civil War, nearly 80% of state legislatures had passed laws barring felons the right to vote.

 Slavery was legal in the United States until the 1860s.
-In the 1860 U.S. presidential election, Republicans, led by Abraham Lincoln, supported the elimination of slavery.
-This controversial issue was the catalyst for the American Civil War that began in 1861 following the election of Lincoln and concluded in 1865.
-On March 3, 1865, President Lincoln signed a joint resolution declaring wives and children of persons in the armed forces to be free; and on December 18, 1865, the Thirteenth Amendment to the United States Constitution became effective.
-This Amendment abolished slavery and involuntary servitude in the United States.
-The purpose of the Habeas Act was to provide "what legislation is necessary to enable the courts of the United States to enforce the freedom of the wife and children of soldiers of the United States, and also to enforce the liberty of all persons".
+In the 1860 U.S. presidential election, Republicans led by Abraham Lincoln, supported the elimination of slavery.
+This controversial issue was the catalyst for the American Civil War, which occurred from 1861–1865.
+On March 3, 1865, President Lincoln signed a joint resolution declaring wives and children of persons in the armed forces to be free.
+On December 18, 1865, the Thirteenth Amendment to the United States Constitution, which abolished slavery and involuntary servitude in the United States except "as a punishment for crime whereof the party shall have been duly convicted," became effective.
+The purpose of the Habeas Corpus Act was to provide "what legislation is necessary to enable the courts of the United States to enforce the freedom of the wife and children of soldiers of the United States, and also to enforce the liberty of all persons".